 \section{Conclusion}

-In this paper, we propose the Regional Temporal Graph Neural Network (RegT-GCN), a state-wide truck parking usage prediction framework, leveraging topological structures of truck parking site distributions.
+In this paper, we propose the Regional Temporal Graph Convolutional Network (RegT-GCN), a state-wide truck parking usage prediction framework, leveraging topological structures of truck parking site distributions.
 The RegT-GCN comprises a Regional Decomposition approach to learn the geographical characteristics efficiently and a spatio-temporal module to capture the temporal dependencies on graphs.
-Experiments using the field data show that the proposed models outperform other baseline models.
-Decomposed graphs into regional oriented subgraphs result in better prediction capability and consistency of inferences.
+Experiments using our original field dataset show that the proposed models outperform other baseline models.
+Decomposed graphs into regional-oriented subgraphs result in better prediction capability and consistency of inferences.
 The study also encompasses a demonstration of predicting usages through the empirical observation of non-informative loss, facilitated by the integration of the Gated Recurrent Unit module, which adeptly adapts to value fluctuations.
-Through extensive experiments focused on graph connectivity, this paper validates that incorporating regional relationships substantially enhances the comprehension of the structural dynamics within truck parking site location graphs.
+Furthermore, with extensive experiments focused on graph connectivity, this paper validates that incorporating regional relationships of truck parking enhances the comprehension of the structural dynamics of truck parking behavior.